 How is it that XtraBYtes expects to be the most secure cryptocurrency around?
 At present, Bitcoin and all other coins employ one untrusted, randomly selected node on a Peer-to-Peer (P2P) Network to sign and create a block transaction.
 In contrast, XtraBYtes is creating a trusted STaTIC nodes network that relies upon consensus to move transactions forward.
-The XtraBYte founders do not believe relying on unknown and “un-trusted” peers via a P2P network is conducive to security.
+In essence, the XtraBYte founders do not believe relying on unknown and “un-trusted” peers via a P2P network is conducive to security.

-If a hacker seeks to take over node, that rogue node will not achieve consensus with the other STaTIC nodes and will be asked to correct itself.
+If a hacker seeks to take over a node, that rogue node will not achieve consensus with the other STaTIC nodes and will be asked to correct itself.
 If it does not, it will be blacklisted from moving forward.

 Even if a majority of the nodes were somehow to be compromised, the transaction would not move forward.
 Conversely, if only one STaTiC signs the block correctly then it is still valid.
 Later, if other STaTiC nodes validate the transaction, they will also sign and help facilitate network security in the process.
 Accordingly, a single malicious actor cannot undermine the integrity of the blockchain.